verana-labs/verre/README.md

 const agent = await setupAgent({ name: 'Default DID Resolver Test with Credo' }) const agentContext = agent.dependencyManager.resolve(AgentContext)

-// Use the custom resolver in the call to `resolve`
 // By default, if no resolver is provided, the Credo-TS resolver will be used await resolve('did:web:example.com', {
   trustRegistryUrl: 'https://registry.example.com',